novelalex/novelalex.github.io/content/blog/an_attempt_at_a_vn_engine/index.md

 <div>

 <p> The DSL is using a feature of Ruby called blocks.
 Blocks are pieces of code that can be given to a function as input, they can be stored for later use.
-Ruby's syntax for these functions mimics some features of the language and makes it seem as if they were part of the language. </p>
+Ruby's syntax for these functions mimics some features of the language and makes it seem as if these custom functions were part of the language. </p>